kyma-project/examples/gateway/README.md

 ## Prerequisites

 - Kyma as the target deployment environment.
-- An Environment to which you deploy the example.
+- A Namespace to which you deploy the example.

 ## Installation